gaurav-gogia/aoiflux/content/posts/mediacnn/index.md

 authorLink: "https://linkedin.com/in/gaurav-gogia"
 description: "When CNNs are not mean't to be detectives"

-tags: ["Forensics", "Security", "Logging", "Privacy"]
+tags: ["Forensics", "Multimedia", "Deep Learning", "CNN", "Computer Vision"]
-categories: ["Privacy"]
+categories: ["Forensics"]

 resources:
 - name: "featured-image"